czyzby/gdx-lml/README.md

 }
 ```

-By using `SkinService`'s `addSkin` method, the disposing of VisUI skin is already handled for you.
-Still, you might also want to dispose of the `ColorPicker` instance (as it is reused for performance reasons) if you ever needed one:
+By using `SkinService#addSkin` method, the disposing of VisUI skin and registering it in LML parser is already handled for you.
+Still, you might also want to manually dispose of the `ColorPicker` instance (as it is reused for performance reasons) if you ever used one:

 ```
 @Destroy